Fish Mammals Reptiles Birds Amphibians

 • Ectothermic: Like fish, amphibians are ectothermic, relying on external sources of heat to regulate their body temperature.

 The three main orders of amphibians are Anura (frogs and toads), Caudata (salamanders and newts), and Apoda (caecilians, legless amphibians).
-Each order displays unique adaptations to their specific habitats and lifestyles.
+In real terms, each order displays unique adaptations to their specific habitats and lifestyles.
 Frogs and toads are known for their powerful jumping legs and vocalizations, while salamanders retain a more elongated body form and often live in moist forests.
 Caecilians are mostly subterranean, exhibiting a worm-like body shape.
 The decline of amphibian populations worldwide is a significant conservation concern, highlighting the impact of habitat loss, pollution, and climate change.

 Reptiles: Conquerors of Land and Sea